Execution

 For retailers, the implication is clear.
 Growth is increasingly shaped by execution — product clarity, store productivity and operational discipline — rather than macro demand alone.

-Store networks are being rebuilt, not reduced
+Store networks are being rebuilt, not reduced.

 Retail Footprints | Store Productivity | Store Strategy